ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo:should add dead letter to admin dashboard:done
-todo: i see 52.1% memory used and same time 3.73gib available and always 3.37 even memory changed:done todo:add admin dahsboard for dlq managment:done
+todo: i see 52.1% memory used and same time 3.73gib available and always 3.37 even memory changed:done todo:add admin dahsboard for dlq managment:done todo:refund policy to be automated by example:
+Time Before Departure	Refund Amount
+More than 30 days	Full refund minus service fee (5%) 15-30 days	75% refund
+7-14 days	50% refund
+48 hours - 7 days	25% refund
+Less than 48 hours	No refund

 todo:grafana dashboards:done